OVERVIEW

 GET1040

-Note: For module descriptions, please visit the MMusL web page at YST.
-For more information about the modules listed above (as well as other modules offered in the current academic year), please visit NUSMODS.
+Note: For course descriptions, please visit the MMusL web page at YST.
+For more information about the courses listed above (as well as other courses offered in the current academic year), please visit NUSMODS

 GRADUATION REQUIREMENTS